Good news: Unsecured Amazon Web Services S3 bucket discovery just got easier

 If you thought the business of discovering unsecured Amazon Web Services S3 buckets was for the pros, think again: like all things, the process can be automated, and the code to automate it posted to GitHub.

-It's not a new discipline – quickly Googling GitHub for S3 bucket enumeration turns up more than 1,000 results, but the latest projects provide a new wrinkle because the latest projects use data made public in certificate transparency logs, instead of word-lists common in previous approaches.
+It's not a new discipline: quickly Googling GitHub for S3 bucket enumeration turns up more than 1,000 results.
+However, these latest projects use data made public in certificate transparency logs, instead of lists of interesting words common in previous approaches.

-Over the weekend, the first such project to come to this author's attention landed: Bucket Stream, which scans certificate transparency logs with a simple bit of Python.
+Over the weekend, one project in particular came to this author's attention: Bucket Stream, which scans certificate transparency logs with a simple bit of Python.

 “This tool simply listens to various certificate transparency logs (via Certstream) and attempts to find public S3 buckets from permutations of the certificates domain name,” author Paul Price (@darkp0rt on Twitter) wrote.